gscalzo/gscalzo.github.io/content/blog/antescher-how-ant-attack-works.md

 Tracing forward from the four entry points the BASIC loader calls (`0x8000`, `0x8090`, `0x8097`, `0x8EF2`) reaches 56 routines.
 Forty-five of them start on a 16-, 32-, 64- or 128-byte boundary, with dead padding in the gaps between.

 That is not what an assembler produces.
-It is what a man produces when he is assembling by hand on paper: park each routine at a round address you can hold in your head, leave slack after it, and then editing routine *n* never forces you to recompute every address downstream.
-The padding is the price of having no symbol table.
+It is the fingerprint of the process described at the top of this post, left in the binary: each routine parked at a round address he could hold in his head, with slack after it, so that editing routine *n* never forced him to recompute every address downstream.
+The padding is the price of having no symbol table — and forty years on it is still the clearest evidence in the file that no assembler was ever involved.

 > **Worth noticing** — Not one instruction writes into `0x8000–0x8FFF`.
 Zero self-modifying code, in 1983, in a game built for speed — when patching your own operands was the standard trick.
 He didn't need it, because of what the block stamper does instead.